Asheq/public-notes/markdown-cheat-sheet.md

 * Outer pipes are optional
 * Raw Markdown does not need to line up prettily
 * Can embed inline Markdown

-* Tables are not supported in core Markdown spec but are supported in Github Flavored Markdown*
+*Note:* Tables are not supported in core Markdown spec but are supported in Github Flavored Markdown

 ## Headings
 Headings with leading number signs: